UniMath/agda-unimath/CITING-SOURCES.md

 to know that the references are checked by the `linkcheck` GitHub workflow, so when you post your pull request to `agda-unimath` you can refer to the CI for possible issues.

+**Note:** If the citation label of your reference is not being generated properly, we have a custom `citeas` field that can be used to overwrite it.
+For instance, _Homotopy Type Theory: Univalent Foundations of Mathematics_ should be cited as {{#cite UF13}}, and to make this work we have set `citeas = {UF13},` for its BibLaTeX entry.